Merck licenses innovative anti-cancer therapy LM-299 from LaNova Medicines

 TAGS

-In a strategic move to broaden its oncology portfolio, Merck & Co., Inc. (NYSE: MRK), recognized globally as MSD outside the U.S. and Canada, has announced an exclusive licensing agreement with LaNova Medicines Ltd., a Shanghai-based biotech company.
-This agreement grants Merck the global rights to develop, manufacture, and commercialize LM-299, an investigational bispecific antibody targeting PD-1 and VEGF pathways.
+In a strategic move to broaden its portfolio, Merck & Co., Inc. (NYSE: MRK), recognized globally as MSD outside the U.S. and Canada, has announced an exclusive licensing agreement with Ltd., a Shanghai-based biotech company.
+This agreement grants Merck the global rights to develop, manufacture, and commercialize LM-299, an investigational targeting PD-1 and VEGF pathways.
 With a $588 million upfront payment and potential milestone earnings for LaNova reaching up to $2.7 billion, this collaboration is positioned as one of the year’s pivotal biotech deals.

 Expanding Merck’s Oncology Pipeline